-Vancouver, BC • Breweries • Wineries • Cideries • Beverage Production Facilities
+Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

-Brewhouses • Tank Rooms • Bottling Lines • Barrel Rooms • Tasting Spaces
+Brewhouses • Tank Rooms • Fermentation Rooms • Barrel Rooms • Tasting Spaces

-Brewery, Winery & Cidery Flooring Should Be Built Around the Way Beverage Production Actually Works
+Brewery, Winery & Cidery Flooring Built Around Real Production Conditions

-Priority One Epoxy Flooring installs brewery, winery, and cidery flooring in Vancouver, BC for brewhouses, mash and kettle areas, tank rooms, fermentation spaces, barrel rooms, bottling and packaging lines, cold storage, back-of-house service zones, and tasting rooms.
-We specify each flooring system by chemical exposure, washdown frequency, thermal shock, drain details, slip risk, rolling loads, and downtime requirements so the floor performs under real production conditions.
+Priority One Epoxy Flooring installs brewery, winery and cidery flooring in Vancouver BC for brewhouses, mash and kettle areas, fermentation rooms, tank rooms, barrel rooms, cellars, brewery canning areas, winery packaging rooms, cold storage, back-of-house service zones and tasting rooms.
+We specify each flooring system by room use, chemical exposure, washdown frequency, thermal shock, drain details, slip risk, rolling loads and downtime requirements.

-Related service hub: Food & Beverage Flooring • Industrial Epoxy Flooring
+Related pages: Food & Beverage Processing Flooring • Beverage Processing Flooring • Washdown Area Flooring

-Brewhouses, tank rooms, bottling areas, barrel rooms, cold storage, and tasting spaces do not all need the same floor.
-We recommend systems by use, exposure, and traffic.
+Brewhouses, tank rooms, barrel rooms, cold storage and tasting rooms do not all need the same floor.
+We recommend systems by exposure, traffic and cleaning routine.

 Prep-First Installation

-Grinding, concrete remediation, crack repair, joint rebuilding, and moisture-aware priming come first so the new floor is built on a stable substrate.
+Concrete preparation, crack repair, joint rebuilding, drain detailing and moisture-aware priming come first so the new system has a stronger foundation.

 Built Around Operations

-Breweries, wineries, and cideries expose floors to a difficult combination of organic acids, sugars, alcohol, moisture, hot water, cold rooms, forklift or cart traffic, and frequent washdowns.
-Standard finishes and bare concrete often fail because they were never designed for this level of chemical, thermal, and mechanical stress.
+Breweries, wineries and cideries expose floors to a difficult mix of organic acids, sugars, alcohol, yeast residue, water, hot washdowns, cold-room transitions, forklifts, carts, barrels, kegs and frequent cleaning.
+Bare concrete and thin coatings often fail because they were never designed for this level of chemical, thermal and mechanical stress.

-A properly specified urethane cement or epoxy flooring system helps create a surface that is easier to clean, more resistant to daily operational exposure, and better suited to long-term use in beverage production environments.
-The goal is not just a floor that looks better, but one that reduces weak points, supports easier sanitation, and performs more predictably over time.
+A properly specified urethane cement, epoxy or quartz broadcast system creates a surface that is easier to clean, more durable under production traffic and better suited to long-term beverage operations.
+The goal is not just a better-looking floor — it is fewer weak points around drains, coves, joints, thresholds and wet work zones.

 Common Brewery, Winery & Cidery Flooring Problems We Help Solve